 Except for your son, she doesn’t actually know anyone else in the family.
 So you want to help her understand the family better when you are visiting her or she is visiting you.
 Be the route through which she can get to know the family better.

 Marlene from Kansas (name changed to protect identity) wrote: “I could sense my daughter-in-law’s hesitance.
 Of course, she was awkward.
 A family has its own dynamics and rhythm and an outsider can feel very odd.
 I took it up to make sure that she felt at home step-by-step.
 She’s so warm now, almost like a different person.”

 Being her friend and confidant will help her understand that you don’t threaten her relationship with your son.
 Focus on strengthening your relationship with her.
 Once you succeed in that, she will automatically turn around from being a jealous daughter-in-law to a friendly one.

 Your husband and you must have been dreaming about your grandchildren for some time now.
 You may have even kept a few of your son’s old clothes aside for them.
 But can you have grandchildren without having your daughter-in-law?
 You need to remember that your daughter-in-law will play a significant role in your relationship with your grandchildren.

 Her jealousy could have a negative impact on your grandchildren.
 If your daughter-in-law hates you, the grandkids wouldn’t be close to you.
 She may prevent them from meeting you or say bad things about you to them.
 Think carefully before jeopardizing your relationship with her.

 5. Get to know her before you call her a jealous daughter-in-law

 Jealousy arises when there is a sense of insecurity between two parties.
 This usually happens when there is a wall between you and your daughter-in-law.
-If you think you have an estranged son because of a jealous daughter-in-law then you are making matters worse.
+If you think you have an estranged son due to a jealous daughter-in-law, then not letting her in could make matters worse.

 7. Don’t talk to your son about her